Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 + _action b_: -13.5
 $-11 \geq -13.5$ so $\pi = a$ in **state 2** (hasn't changed!)

-As the action for both state hasn't changed, we stop the policy iteration here.
+As the action for both state hasn't changed, we stop the policy iteration here.<br>

 So finally, if we are in state 1 we will choose action $b$ and if we are in state 2 we will choose action $a$.
 This result match the analysis from part $a)$.